Track the hottest, most in-demand and currently available LEGO sets with Brick Fanatics’ Top 20 LEGO Sets List

 Across 5,544 pieces and four separate 32×16 baseplate builds are a whole row of memorable locations from Diagon Alley, packed with various nods to and details from across when Harry Potter’s story touched upon the secret London location.

 There’s much to love and admire about this minifigure-scale epic creation, and to dream of what the LEGO Group may do next as a result.
-Read our review or take a look through the image gallery to understand why this set ranks so highly in this list.
+Read our review to understand why this set ranks so highly in this list.

 Theme: Ideas Price: £179.99 / $199.99 / €199.99 Pieces: 2545 Available: Now